 A bit of trivia.
 There was actually a contest sponsored by Dimension Films at one point that would award one lucky fan with a bit of screen time in this movie.
 Needless to say, a winner was apparently announced.
 Said winner was shown on the 30th anniversary documentary, including showing the announcement of her winning.
 She was an extra in the remake.

 Speaking of the remake, that film's third installment is stalling.
+In May 2014, the creators announced they were still going forward with it.

 Hey Paul Reubens, when are you going to make those new Pee-wee Herman movies?
 At last report, two sequels were being written back-to-back but Herman's stage show has stalled production of said movies.